KohlbacherLab/CLAUDIO/README.md

 # CLAUDIO

 *CLAUDIO*, the tool for "**C**ross-**l**inking **a**nalysis **u**sing **di**stances and **o**verlaps", allows
-for a methodical stepwise evaluation of cross-linking interaction types via in-depth analysis of structure and sequence information.
-It returns structural restraints, which can be applied in structure predictions, and the input dataset extended by its analysis' results.
+for an in-depth evaluation of structure and sequence information, automating many necessary post-experiment analysis.
+It downloads protein structures for this, and returns protein-link-specific small-datasets containing structural restraints in CSV-format, and the input dataset extended by its results.
+These include...
+* ...
+PDB IDs of protein structures searched by BLASTP or HHsearch
+* ...
+Mapping of UniProt protein to structure sequence positions
+* ...
+Structural distances calculated with TopoLink
+* ...
+Information on Homo-signal responses (e.g. overlapping peptide sequences in same-protein cross-links)
+* ...
+Information on possible oligomeric states discovered by SWISS-MODEL homology
+* ...
+Cross-link type estimations

 ## Prerequisites
 ### Python